maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Anyway context switches are not done only when code in kernelspace voluntarily calls [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377), otherwise tasks could monopolise a CPU, so an external component should intervene.

-### Nonvoluntary but fair
+### Nonvoluntary but fair: preemption

 As the main Linux scheduler class is a fair scheduler the fairness must be guaranteed in some way...
 Ok, but how it preempts?

 For this purpose a flag named [`need_reschedule`](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L83) is present in the [`task_struct`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L734)'s [`thread_info` flags (x86)](https://elixir.bootlin.com/linux/v5.17.9/source/arch/x86/include/asm/thread_info.h#L57) and is set or unset on the current task to notify that it should leave the CPU which in turn, after [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) call, will switch to another process context.

 So, when this flag is set?
-- in [`scheduler_tick()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5250), which is constantly called by the timer interrupt [handler](https://elixir.bootlin.com/linux/v2.6.39/source/kernel/time/tick-common.c#L63) (the architecture independent part actually), continuously checks (and updates) `vruntime` and sets it when a preemption is needed.
+- in [`scheduler_tick()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5250), which is constantly called by the timer interrupt [handler](https://elixir.bootlin.com/linux/v2.6.39/source/kernel/time/tick-common.c#L63) (the architecture independent part actually), continuously checking (and updating) `vruntime` and it sets the flag when a preemption is needed.
 - in [`try_to_wake_up()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L3985), when the current task has minor priority than the awakened.

-Instead, in order to clarify when the flag is checked we can think about when a task preemption is needed and consequently a context switch would be done.
+Then, in order to understand when the flag is checked we can think about when a task preemption is needed and also can be done safely.

 ##### In userspace